sfigg/commercialization-public/manufacture/desktop/deploy-a-custom-image.md

 # Deploy a Custom Image

-In this topic you create a reference installation, capture an image of the installation, and rerun Windows® Setup with an answer file that points to your custom image.
+In this topic you create a reference installation, capture an image of the installation, and rerun Windows Setup with an answer file that points to your custom image.
 Deploying a custom image using Windows Setup provides several benefits over applying an image using an image capture tool.

 Setup supports the following: